Today is Thursday, Nov. 7, the 311th day of 2019.

 On Nov.
 7, 1972, President Richard Nixon was re-elected in a landslide over Democrat George McGovern.

 On this date:

-In 1862, during the Civil War, President Abraham Lincoln replaced replace Maj.
+In 1862, during the Civil War, President Abraham Lincoln replaced Maj.
 Gen. George B. McClellan as commander of the Army of the Potomac with Maj.
 Gen. Ambrose Burnside.